 In accordance with the government policy concerning the higher education as mandated for all Teacher Education Institution to anticipate the changes and possibilities in the future, IKIP Bandung was then transformed into Universitas Pendidikan Indonesia through the Decree of the Indonesian President No. 124 of 1999 on 7 October 1999.

 In order to extend the scope of institution in assisting the national development, UPI is determined to be an independent and contributive university.
 Therefore, based on the Government Regulation No. 6 of 2004, UPI was granted autonomy and became a State Owned Legal Entity University in 2004.
 In 2012, the status of UPI was returned as a university established by the government based on the Presidency Regulation No 43 of 2012.

 On February 28, 2014, UPI transformed into a State Owned Legal Entity University, based on the Government Regulation of the Republic of Indonesia No. 15 of 2014 concerning the Statute of Universitas Pendidikan Indonesia.

-The development and enhancement of UPI not only oriented in academics but also all, including concept stabilization and development.
-Through Islamic Development Bank (IDB) aid, UPI designs and manages a grand modern representative building to support teaching and learning activity.
-Therefore, UPI determines to be a Leading and Outstanding University.
+The development and advancement of UPI is not only oriented in the field of academic but also in the various fields, including the stability of development concepts and planning.
+Through the assistance of Islamic Development Bank (IDB), UPI has designed and organized the construction of magnificent, modern, and representative campus buildings as a means of teaching and learning activities.
+Supported by all possessed potentials, UPI is determined to be a Leading and Outstanding University.